anubh-v/oz-work/threads-as-async-funcs/README.md

 The Promise's resolver function is stored in an object (indexed by the thread's ID).

 When the thread needs to be resumed, its resolver function will be retrieved and called.

+## Transpiler
+A simple transpiler has been created.
+It converts thread functions into asynchronous functions and adds suspension points into the function bodies.

+A suspension can occur at any function application.